 2) Your insulin sensitivity improves and levels of insulin drop.
 This increases your body’s ability to burn stored fat.
 It also lowers your blood sugar and helps protect against type 2 diabetes.

 3) Studies have found that it reduces inflammation which is the cause of many chronic illnesses.

-4) Fasting reduces cholesterol, blood triglycerides, inflammation, and blood sugar levels (all of which typically lead to heart disease).
+4) Intermittent fasting reduces cholesterol, blood triglycerides, inflammation, and blood sugar levels (all of which typically lead to heart disease).

-5) Studies done with animals have shown that fasting could prevent cancer.
+5) Studies done with animals have shown that intermittent fasting could prevent cancer.

 7) Intermittent fasting causes less muscle loss compared to other methods of calorie restriction.
 For this reason, it has become extremely popular in the fitness community.

 8) It has anti-aging benefits.
 Studies done on rats ( 😥 )have discovered that fasting extended their lifespan by 40-90%.